Connect with us

 • Firearms may be awarded under certain restrictions

-• If the retail value of a prize is $40,000 or more, or total prizes will exceed $80,000 in a year, you must get approval from us
+• If the retail value of a prize is $40,000 or more, or total prizes will exceed $80,000 in a year, you must get prior approval from us

-• Display your license, or a copy of your license, at the location where prizes will be awarded
+• Display your license or a copy of your license at the location where prizes will be awarded

 • Members must not be paid for managing or operating the poker run

-• Record keeping and reporting requirements and forms are available on our website
+• Recordkeeping and reporting requirements and forms are available on our website

-Use of Proceeds
+Use of proceeds

 Proceeds must be used towards your organization’s stated purpose.
 However, proceeds may go to the charitable benefit of a specific person, but only if you get approval from us before offering the poker run.